SigmoidAI/articles/article-speech_recognition/article.md

 # Note: Instead of using a microphone, the code can also be modified to read from an existing audio file.
 ```
 In the code above we have created a simple translator based on speech recognition algorithm.
-In our class ,,perevodcik,, we have 3 methods.
+In our class ,,translator,, we have 3 methods.

 First method is responsible for recognizing the speech and saving it as an audio file.